-The H1-B visa is an non-immigration visa that allows a US company to hire a foreign worker in specialty occupations, in a range of industries including but not limited to biotechnology, chemistry, architecture, engineering, mathematics, physical sciences, social sciences, medicine and health, education, law, accounting, business specialties, theology, and the arts.
+The H1-B visa is a non-immigration visa that allows a US company to hire a foreign worker in specialty occupations, in a range of industries including but not limited to biotechnology, chemistry, architecture, engineering, mathematics, physical sciences, social sciences, medicine, and health, education, law, accounting, business specialties, theology, and the arts.
 The H1-B is one of the few employment-based visas that provide visa holders with a clear and direct path to citizenships, and as such is a popular option for immigrant workers looking to settle in the United States.

 To qualify for an H1-B Visa, applicants must meet one of three requirements:

-- A Bachelor’s or Masters Degree (or the foreign equivalent degree from the applicant’s Country of nationality), OR
+- A Bachelor’s or Masters Degree (or the foreign equivalent degree from the applicant’s country of nationality), OR

-- 12 years of relevant work experience , OR
+- 12 years of relevant work experience, OR

 - A combination of higher education and previous work experience